Umeshinduranga/PathFlow/README.md

-# Personal Learning Path Generator
+# Personal Learning Path (PathFlow)

-A full-stack web application that generates personalized learning paths using AI.
-Users can input their skills, career goals, and learning style to receive a tailored roadmap powered by the Google Gemini API, with progress tracking and community features.
+A full-stack web application that generates personalized, actionable learning paths.
+Enter your skills and goals and PathFlow returns a step-by-step roadmap.
+The app supports AI-generated content (Google Gemini / OpenAI), progress tracking, and exportable roadmaps.

 ## 🌟 Features